GSA/piv-guides/pages/start.md

 > *A card reader is the hardware that supplies power to the chip, and allows the computer operating system to talk to the PIV credential chip operating system.*

-Card readers are available in many shapes and sizes - to fit both the credential, and to plug into your computers.
+Card readers are available in many shapes and sizes - to fit both the PIV credential, and to plug into your computers.
 There is a card reader that will work for any shape and size of the computer you use including card readers for USB and microUSB ports.
 There are fold-up readers, there are readers that sit on your desk, there are keyboards with readers, there are readers that connect to tablets, and there are readers built into laptops.

-If you need to buy a reader for home use (or many for your agency), you will want to review card readers that specify the following:
+If you need to buy a reader for home use (or many for your agency), you will want to review card readers that specify:

 * **ISO 7816** support